csr632/less-plugin-remove-antd-global-styles/README.md

 ### babel-plugin-import

-If you are using [babel-plugin-import](https://github.com/umijs/babel-plugin-import) to do import-on-demand, you should pass `style: true` to the babel plugin.
+If you are using [babel-plugin-import](https://github.com/umijs/babel-plugin-import) to do import-on-demand, you should pass `style: true` to the babel plugin (so that it will import `.less` files instead of `.css` files).
 Here is a `babel.config.json` example:

 ```json
 {